zzyzek/sandbox/ulhp/hc-umans-companion.md

 The *shrink* condition makes sure we can find a succinct-enough alternating strip sequence, ensuring we don't blow up exponentially in run-time.

+*push* and *exists* are relatively easy to prove, as a simple case analysis can show component count is reduced.
+*shrink* seems relatively easy as a case analysis of how to chain alternating strips can show they can be trimmed.
+*exists* seems a bit difficult as that involves the dependency graph, showing that there's a type `I` border cell that can then be used as a starting point to create an alternating strip that then reduces the distance function (which is, in turn, defined in terms of area and dependency graph parity of a cycle).

 ---